National TPS Alliance v. Noem

 The suit argues that DHS violated the Administrative Procedure Act.
 The law does not permit early terminations, and DHS failed to follow necessary rules by rushing to its decision without required review.
 Until now, no administration has ever moved to rescind TPS before the end of the time period established by law and authorized in the federal register.

 The suit also challenges the termination as motivated by racial animus in violation of the U.S. Constitution’s Fifth Amendment guarantee of equal protection.
-During the campaign, and in announcing the new TPS decision, Secretary Noem and President Trump have consistently used racist tropes to dehumanize nonwhite immigrants including Venezuelans.
+During the campaign, and in announcing the new TPS decision, Secretary Noem and President Trump have consistently used racist tropes to dehumanize nonwhite immigrants including Venezuelans and Haitians.

 This case follows from Ramos v.
 Nielsen, a case challenging the termination of TPS for six countries during the first Trump administration.